pollination/pollination-docs/legal/terms_of_service.md

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our Users of material changes to this Agreement, such as price increases, at least 30 days prior to the change taking effect by posting a notice on our Website or sending email to the primary email address specified in your Pollination account.
 Customer's continued use of the Service after those 30 days constitutes agreement to those revisions of this Agreement.
 For any other modifications, your continued use of the Website constitutes agreement to our revisions of these Terms of Service.

 Should you choose to terminate your annual subscription due to disagreement with the Terms of Service changes, we will offer a pro-rated refund for the unused portion of your remaining subscription period.
 Please note that monthly subscriptions are not eligible for refunds.
-To apply for the partial refund, email the request to [support@pollination.cloud](mailto:support@pollination.cloud) from an owner's email address.
+To apply for the partial refund, email the request to [support@pollination.solutions](mailto:support@pollination.solutions) from an owner's email address.

 We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.